akvo/akvo-sites/plugins/all-in-one-event-calendar/readme.txt

 Welcome to the [All-in-One Event Calendar Plugin](http://time.ly/), from [Timely](http://time.ly/).
 The All-in-One Event Calendar is a new way to list your events in WordPress and easily share them with the rest of the world.

-Our new calendar system combines a clean visual design, solid architectural patterns and a powerful set of features to create the most advanced calendar system available for WordPress.
+Our calendar system combines a clean visual design, solid architectural patterns and a powerful set of features to create the most advanced calendar system available for WordPress.
 Best of all: it’s completely free.

-Download the free Premium version at [time.ly](http://time.ly/) and choose from 3 custom designed themes for your Calendar, or develop your own!
-Also includes Posterboard view, Facebook integration, refactored JavaScript and more.
+Download the free Standard edition at [time.ly](http://time.ly/) and choose from 3 custom designed themes for your Calendar, or develop your own!
+Also includes Posterboard view, Facebook integration, inline Calendar Theme editing and more.

-**New in version 1.8:**
+**New in version 1.9:**
-* Posterboard view option for all themes
-* Facebook Integration: Import events from friends, groups, and pages.
-Export to your Facebook Events
-* Refactored JavaScript: Better integration with plugins and themes
+* Inline Calendar Theme editor
+* Edit one instance of a recurring event
+* Improved Agenda and Posterboard event filtering
+* Better URL structure: link to a specific month/day/week
+* Revised Calendar UI and better filtering
+* Prominently featured event images, and Event Category default image
+* RSS event feed
+* Setting to select default start date, category and tag filters
+* Bug fixes, UI enhancements, and more

 = Calendar Features For Users =